tautminas/french-driver/FUTURE_IMPROVEMENTS.md

 - Handle Terminator exception without running the whole game in the try block.
 - Avoid the repetition of prepare_turtle function inside multiple classes.
 - Make main.py clearer by adding the game code into functions of by creating a new class.

-Bugs:
-- Executable file does not save high score between sessions and does not keep track of the made mistakes in text file.